 When Is Meditation Discouraged?

 So, is meditation recommended before sleeping?
-The answer to this question may vary, but let’s not forget those who have attested to the wonderful benefits that meditation contributes to one’s sleep quality.
+The answer to this question may vary, but let’s not forget those who have attested to the incredible benefits that meditation contributes to one’s sleep quality.
 The goal of meditation is to quiet your mind and relax your body.
 As long as this is achieved, you can control your thoughts and reap your desired results.